This post covers some of the best brokerages for day trading in Canada.

 Canadians have access to several traditional and online brokerages.
 But which ones are best for day traders?

-This post provides a list of the top online brokerages for day trading in Canada including their fees, pros and cons, and other information you need to choose the best one for you.
+This post provides a list of the best day trading platforms in Canada including their fees, pros and cons, and other information you need to choose the best one for you.

 What is Day Trading?